Hagnander/SFND_3D_Object_Tracking/README.md

 ---
 #### Task FP.5 Performance Evaluation 1
-> Find examples where the TTC estimate of the Lidar sensor does not seem plausible.
-Describe your observations and provide a sound argumentation why you think this happened.
+> Look for several examples where you have the impression that the Lidar-based TTC estimate is way off.
+Once you have found those, describe your observations and provide a sound argumentation why you think this happened.

 Not Started